shubham-jain2/shubham-jain2/README.md

 ### 💬 Free Consultation

 My consultation is **FREE**.
 Let's schedule an introductory call and discover the possibilities of working together.
-Even if we don't work together, you will get some tips/ideas that can be helpful to your project.
-Just click on the 'Invite to Job' button and experience it yourself. 🙌
+Even if we don't work together, you will get some tips/ideas that can be helpful to your project. 🙌

 ---